cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 This specialisation covers flying vehicles.
 This includes ultralights and other aircraft of various sizes.
-Pre-flight procedures, necessary communications and handling of extreme situations.
+Pre-flight procedures, necessary communications, and handling of extreme situations.

 ###### Water